 Update Nov.
 3, 2017: This recipe originally yielded 11 muffins, which is admittedly kind of silly when it can easily yield a full dozen.
 So, I’ve adjusted the recipe to yield 12.
 If you loved it the original way, please carry on as usual.

-If you love this recipe: You’ll also love my banana oat pancakes, vegan banana scones, banana chocolate chip cookies, banana coconut muffins and healthy banana bread.
+If you love this recipe: You’ll also love my banana oat pancakes, vegan banana scones, healthy banana bread and banana cake with cream cheese frosting.